opendistro/for-elasticsearch-docs/docs/ism/api.md

 ---
 layout: default
-title: API
+title: ISM API
 parent: Index State Management
-nav_order: 90
+nav_order: 5
 ---

-# Index state management API
+# ISM API

 Use the index state management API to programmatically work with policies and managed indices.
 You can also start and stop the plugin.